hiteshjasani/nim-hello-world/README.md

 We're using Docker base image that already has Nim and Nimble installed in it so we get to skip the manual install step.

-The docker build uses the [build-1.0.2-ubuntu docker file](dockerfiles/build-1.0.2-ubuntu) to build our executable and create a final image that does not have our source code in it.
+The docker build uses files in [dockerfiles/](dockerfiles) to build the images.

 ## Resources